 Great PS1 RPGs

 The wild west setting alone makes Wild Arms stand out among PS1 RPGs, but that's not all it has going for it.
 Simplifying the story by having only three main protagonists allows each to shine and be fully developed, giving the story an enhanced personal importance.
-The battle system of Wild Arms is also worthy of praise; traditional turn-based mechanics combined with very specific character abilities and the RES statistic, which is essentially speed.
+The battle system of Wild Arms is also worthy of praise; traditional turn-based mechanics combined with very specific character abilities and the RES statistic, which is essentially speed help to differentiate Wild Arms.
 The wild west setting isn't just that, it combines elements of the medieval and fantasy, with one character's primary weapon as swords with another's, magic.
 Wild Arms was overshadowed at the time by Final Fantasy VII, but deserves a spot of its own.

 Breath of Fire IV

 Breath of Fire IV is beautiful, and probably always will be due to its animated sprites, however the graphics mix these with full 3D models, which do not hold up at all (although they appear only infrequently in the game).
-It's a shame really, because Breath of Fire VI would easily be the best looking game on the list, and still might very well be.
+It's a shame really, because Breath of Fire IV would easily be the best looking game on the list, and still might very well be.
 Another aspect of the graphics that make them original were the 3D backgrounds, which was counter to most games of the time using pre-rendered graphics with 3D models on top of them.
 It's this process that helps the beautiful sprites stand out even more.
 Of course the graphics aren't the only thing that makes the game great; the Master System allows players to customize each character by having them apprentice under different masters found throughout the world.
-With six main characters this creates a great sense of customization and combined with the expansive story, Breath of Fire IV is one of the best examples of PS1 RPGs, today.
+With six main characters this creates a great sense of customization and combined with the expansive story, Breath of Fire IV is one of the best examples of PS1 RPGs that still holds up today.

 Top Tier PS1 RPGs